Friends and family have shared their relationship to show their support.

 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Justiniano's family - View on Tribute Wall
+8 Trees, Flowers, or Condolences have been shared with support of LEILA's family - View on Tribute Wall

 Leila Fay Crarey Greene was born on September 9, 1933, in Kingston, Jamaica; the tenth child of Hilda Agatha Sutherland Crarey and Robert Nathaniel Crarey.
 Fay was born and raised a Seventh-day Adventist.
 Her first recollections of being in church were at North Street SDA church and later Kencot Church.
 From kindergarten through high school, she attended Merl Grove High School in Kingston.
 After high school she went on to West Indies College (now Northern Caribbean University) where she completed the two-year secretarial course and met her future husband.
 In 1986, she earned a Bachelor of Science degree in Business Administration from Atlantic Union College through their Adult Degree Program.

 Fay married Arlington R. Greene in 1955 in a small family ceremony at Hope Gardens, Kingston, Jamaica.
 Their marriage produced five children-Garth (Renee); Michelle Schouburgh (Neville); Kevin (Diane); Darren (Jeannette); and Curt (Janice).
 Many years later they were blessed by the addition of another daughter, Annette Bennie (Edgar).
 Their union eventually would produce ten grandchildren and eleven great-grandchildren.
 However, many others would claim them as parents and grandparents because the door to their home was always open.